andreaflether/questz/.github/ISSUE_TEMPLATE/feature-request-template.md

 ---
-name: Feature Request Template
+name: Feature Request
-about: "For feature requests.
-Please search for existing issues first.
-Also see CONTRIBUTING."
+about: Request a feature in this project
+title: '[FEATURE]'
+labels: 'enhancement'
 ---

 ### Please describe the problem to be solved